 Keep your personal life and your professional life completely separate across all social media and professional networking platforms such as Facebook and LinkedIn.
 A clean digital footprint is a must when it comes to reputation, so save the selfies for your personal account and ensure maximum privacy settings are in place.

 The content you post on online is public and permanent.
-Ensure you have a good command of formal English so that your expression reflects the quality of your brand at all times.
+Ensure you have a good command of formal English so that your expression reflects the quality of your brand.